KDE/digikam-doc/README.md

 ### Gif Animations

 Another format supported inside the documentation is animated Gif.
 It can be used to present a region of screen from the application while an operation is under progress.
 It's perfect to write tutorials.
+Animated Gif is also supported into EPUB container.

+To prevent huge Gif files, just capture the right area to present in application and limit capture to less than 10 seconds, with a frames rating set to 12 by seconds.

 A good tool to capture video from desktop is [SimpleScreenRecorder](https://www.maartenbaert.be/simplescreenrecorder/).